AnastasiaYiChen/Angular/firebase-course/README.md

 This Code is my works but follow the Firebase with Angular couse in Angular University;
 This is very useful class.
-After the class I use Angular built my portfolio website.
+After the class I use Angular built my portfolio website from scratch.
 I would say Angular is much more efficient than Javascript.

 #############################################################################